Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 • Family Law and Practice

-• Students will deal with the law governing marriage, political cohabitation, cohabitation and the resolution of disputes arising after the dissolution of the above relations, as well as the law governing parenthood, parental responsibility and private law disputes concerning childcare arrangements.
+Students will study the law that regulates the formation and dissolution of familial relationships, and the law governing parent-child relationships.
+Examine the law regulating marriage, civil partnership, cohabitation, and the resolution of disputes arising after a relationship breakdown.
+Additionally, they will explore the law governing parenthood, parental responsibility, and private law disputes involving childcare arrangements.

 • Practical Tort Law